-Enrollment trends in the CHE undergraduate and graduate programs.
-Enrollment for Fall 2019 will be confirmed by September 2019.
+Figure 1: Enrollment trends in the CHE undergraduate and graduate programs.
+Enrollment for Fall 2021 will be confirmed in September 2021.

 In 2014, the MS-CHE program was identified as low producing by the Tennessee Board of Regents (TBR) because the five-year rolling average of the number of students graduating with an MS in chemical engineering had dropped below 5.0.
 Ultimately, the failure to attain benchmarks regarding the number of MS graduates was tied to three major issues: 1) the rapid and substantial growth in the undergraduate program; 2) the departure of several research active faculty prior to 2011; and 3) the fact that the department chose to focus on the PHD program in an effort to increase the research stature of the program.
 Several corrective action measures that were focused on the following items were pursued to remedy this: 1) Adding new faculty, TAs and staff; 2) Improving program quality; 3) Increasing efficiencies; and 4) Maximizing resources.
 By implementing this plan and through careful coordination, the program is no longer low producing.
-Based on five years of data collected through the end of the Spring 2018 semester and five years of data collected through the end of the Spring 2019 semester, the five-year rolling average has been 5.4 MS graduates for each of the last two assessments.
+Based on five years of data collected through the end of the Spring 2021 semester, the current five-year rolling average for MS graduates is 5.8, down from the previous assessment of 6.4.
+The two assessments prior to last year showed the five-year rolling average at 5.4.
+Projecting forward, the department will need two MS graduates during the current cycle to maintain an average of 5.0 and will need to graduate seven (or fewer if this year's number is more than two) MS-CHE students during the following cycle.
+As mentioned above, we have added an MS (non-thesis) degree opportunity "along the way" to the PHD.
+We have also added advertisement of classes across the College of Engineering every semester and have also added a new program, on ramp, approved University-wide in May 2021, whereby employees or distance learners with an appropriate BS can take graduate classes without a program of study, up to 15 hours.